gildor2/UEViewer/readme.txt

 Notes about StaticMesh support.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-StaticMesh export made into psk format.
+StaticMesh export made into pskx format.
 This format is designed for SkeletalMesh
 export, but umodel uses it for StaticMesh too.
 Exported mesh will not have
 skeleton and contains only one UV set.
-Resulting psk files are cannot be imported directly into UnrealEd.
+Resulting pskx files are cannot be imported directly into UnrealEd (that's why
+their extension is pskx).

 Notes about material export.